uarc/core0-doc/src/instruction_reference/control_flow.md

 #### Side Effects
 - [cstack](architecture/cstack.html) is popped
   - DCs are returned to their previous values
+    - DCs can be modified individually if subroutine doesnt set a new DC, but uses the old one
   - PC is returned to its previous value
   - If this is the initial subroutine of an interrupt
     - It is finished servicing